 Not Out of the Woods Entirely

-Lake County local mosquitoes can transmit West Nile virus.
+Lake County local mosquitoes can carry West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.

 A Small Price for Mosquito Protection and Peace of Mind

 Prices start at just $125 per treatment.
 It's a small cost to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail email@example.com, to schedule an application for your Lake County yard.